stefanwalther/awesome-qap/README.md

     - [Patching properties on the fly](https://jsfiddle.net/mindspank/b6zob8ku/) -
     - [Selective Data points](https://jsfiddle.net/mindspank/1zqp7zuc/) -
     - [Visualization API and Extensions on the fly](https://jsfiddle.net/mindspank/rnmka3zh/) - Loading on the fly extensions and using the visualization api to display them.
+- [Introduction to Generic Object](https://community.qlik.com/docs/DOC-7732) - Very detailed explanation of the Generic Object, which is the foundation for all visualizations in Qlik Sense.

 ## Capability APIs